simonmoulds/imhea/README.md

 ## Known issues

+This package is a work in progress.
 There are some parts of the package that need further work:

 * The package does not currently compute all the indices from the MATLAB scripts
 * The package still needs a nice `print` generic function to display the various indices